Industry News

 Project objectives

-The objectives of a marketing brief must be clearly stated.
-They may concern promoting a product or service, improving brand image, or lead generation.
+The objectives of a marketing brief must be clearly formulated.
+They may concern promoting a product or service, improving brand image or lead generation.

-A precise marketing brief on objectives helps the creative team propose relevant solutions.
+A marketing brief that is precise about objectives helps the creative team propose relevant solutions.

 In a creative brief, defining the target audience is an essential element.
-This section describes the intended profiles, their expectations, and their behaviours.
+This section describes the profiles targeted, their expectations and their behaviours.
 A well-constructed marketing brief therefore makes it possible to adapt the key message to the right audience.

 The key message is another essential element of the marketing brief.
-It corresponds to the main idea that the campaign or content must convey.
+It corresponds to the main idea that the campaign or content should convey.

-In a creative brief, this message must be consistent with the brand image, the brand guidelines, and the company’s visual identity.
+In a creative brief, this message must be consistent with the brand image, the brand guidelines and the visual identity of the company.

 Technical and organisational constraints